yas99en/script-maven-plugin/README.md

 | echoMessages || array of strings. **sytem property**: `scriptmvn.echo.messages`|

 ## System property

+The followings can be specified by only the system properties.

 | name | Default Value | Explanation  |
 | ------ |:------------: | ------------ |